apawsey/docs/overview.md

 ## Organization Account Management

-### Administrator
+### System Administrator

-An Administrator is the owner of the ticketing system (the root user).
-An administrator manages adding and removing Organizations from the system, as well as assigning the Organizations a user who will be the Owner.
+A System Administrator is the owner of the ticketing system (the root user).
+An System Administrator manages adding and removing Organizations from the system, as well as assigning the Organizations a user who will be the Owner.

 ### Organization